Darius Jennings: 2018 season

 Jennings signed a reserve/future contract with the Titans on January 15, 2018.

-During the season-opening 27–20 road loss to the Miami Dolphins, Jennings scored his first NFL touchdown after returning a 94-yard kickoff return in the fourth quarter.
+During the season-opener against the Miami Dolphins, Jennings scored his first NFL touchdown after returning a 94-yard kickoff return in the fourth quarter of the 27–20 road loss.
 During a Week 9 28–14 road victory over the Dallas Cowboys, Jennings had a 36-yard reception despite three defenders around him in the second quarter to go along with 23 return yards.
 In the next game against the New England Patriots, Jennings returned the opening kickoff for 58 yards and recorded a 21-yard pass completion to quarterback Marcus Mariota, the first of his career, during the 34–10 victory.

 Jennings finished the 2018 season with 22 returns for 698 yards and a touchdown to go along with 11 receptions for 101 yards and a two-yard rush in 16 games and no starts.
 His 31.7 yards set a franchise record for average kickoff returns that also led the NFL.